 Writer.
 Editor.
 Gallery owner.
 Evangelist.
 Without ever picking up a jewelry tool or designing a piece, Marthe Le Van has become one of the most influential people in the contemporary jewelry design movement.
-During more than a decade at Lark Books, she used her keen eye and sharp instincts to launch the company’s jewelry imprint.
-The 500 series collection of books she helped to edit and publish elevated the jewelry design movement to a broad national audience.
+During more than a decade at Lark Books (now Lark Crafts), she used her keen eye and sharp instincts to launch the company’s jewelry imprint.
+The 500 Series collection of books she helped to edit and publish elevated the jewelry design movement to a broad national audience.
 As the owner of Mora, a well-known retail jewelry store in Asheville, North Carolina, she works with contemporary jewelry designers from across the country.

 I sat down with Marthe to learn a little more about her career and her place in the jewelry world.